Higher-categorical combinatorics of configuration spaces of Euclidean space: Exit-paths in the Fox-Neuwirth unital Ran space of Lg

-For each such $[p]$-point of $\widetilde{\RRef}(\R^n)$ as in (\ref{tri}) above, there is a canonical stratified map of stratified spaces from $Y$ to $X$ defined to be the composite of the stratified maps $Y \xra{{\sf ref}} F_n(X) \xra{\alpha} X$, where $\alpha$ is the stratified map in (\ref{F_n}), which is given by vertue of $F_n(X)$ being defined as a pullback.
+where $\alpha$ is the stratified map in (\ref{F_n}) which is given by virtue of $F_n\left(X\right)$ being defined as a pullback.
 The map of underlying topological spaces is projection onto the first Euclidean coordinate product with the identity on $\Delta^p$.
 We denote this stratified projection map $Y \xra{\pr_{<2}} X$.

-\begin{definition} For $n \geq 2$, the $\infty$-category $\widetilde{\RRef}(\un{\R}^n)$ is defined inductively on $n$:
+\begin{definition} For $n \geq 2$, the $\infty$-category $\widetilde{\RRef}\left(\un{\R}^n\right)$ is defined inductively on $n$:

-$\widetilde{\RRef}(\un{\R}^2)$ is the full $\infty$-subcategory of $\widetilde{\RRef}(\R^2)$ consisting of those objects
+$\widetilde{\RRef}\left(\un{\R}^2\right)$ is the full $\infty$-subcategory of $\widetilde{\RRef}\left(\R^2\right)$ consisting of those objects

-for which the $1$-skeleton of the open cylinder of $(Y \xra{{\sf ref}} F_2(X))$ is a refinement morphism in $\Bun$.
+for which the $1$-skeleton of the open cylinder of $\left(Y \xra{{\sf ref}} F_2\left(X\right)\right)$ is a refinement morphism in $\Bun$.

-$\widetilde{\RRef}(\un{\R}^n)$ is the full $\infty$-subcategory of $\widetilde{\RRef}(\R^n)$ consisting of those objects such that \begin{itemize} \item[i.] the $(n-1)$-skeleton of the open cylinder of $(Y \xra{{\sf ref}} F_n(X))$ is a refinement morphism in $\Bun$.
+$\widetilde{\RRef}\left(\un{\R}^n\right)$ is the full $\infty$-subcategory of $\widetilde{\RRef}\left(\R^n\right)$ consisting of those objects such that \begin{itemize} \item[i.] the $\left(n-1\right)$-skeleton of the open cylinder of $\left(Y \xra{{\sf ref}} F_n\left(X\right)\right)$ is a refinement morphism in $\Bun$.